+'''

-''' []: ## YOUR CODE HERE ##
+[]: ## YOUR CODE HERE ##

-Create a system message for an LLM that determines if something is true, given information and a statement about that information.
+Create a system message for an LLM that determines if something is true,

+given information and a statement about that information.

+system_message = ""

+'''

+'''

-Create instructions containing {information} and {statement} to be used by the prompt template. '''
+Create instructions containing {information} and {statement} to be used by

+the prompt template.

+instructions = ""

+'''

+Additionally, replace the "## YOUR TOOL DESCRIPTION HERE ##" with a description of what the tool does, and complete the code for the fact_check function such that it gets the response of the model, given the user's message and your system message and instructions.

+'''

-''' []: from langchain.tools import tool
+[]: from langchain.tools import tool

 This decorator defines a tool with the name fact_check

 @tool

 def fact_check(statement):

-'''

-''' Place in this string (do not store it anywhere, this describes the tooluto the model)
+Place in this string (do not store it anywhere, this describes the tool

+\hookrightarrow to the model)

 a description of what this tool does.
-This will describe to the model when to use this tool.
+This will describe to the model

+when to use this tool.

+111

 YOUR TOOL DESCRIPTION HERE ##

-llm = ChatOpenAI(api_key = api_key, base_url = base_url,

-model = model, temperature= 0, max_tokens = 1000)
+111

 YOUR CODE HERE ##

-Create a list of tuples in the form (role, content), where role is theuse peaker and content is what is said.
+Create a list of tuples in the form (role, content), where role is the

+speaker

+and content is what is said.

 messages = []

-return respond(messages) '''
+return respond(messages)

+'''